Warning..this blog is frank!

-Yes, I know the economy kicked the wind out of our sales (get it?).
-But it seems more and more companies and showrooms are still unable to admit what the real issue is and that is:
+Yes, I know the economy kicked the wind out of our sales (get it?), and COVID has now challenged our industry like nothing else.
+But it seems more and more companies and showrooms are still unable to admit what the real issue is, and that is:

-Companies invest millions in their new product, sampling, and digital sales tools to see what reps are doing, but not in training their sales force.
+Companies invest millions in their new product, sampling, and digital sales tools to see what reps are doing but not training their sales force.

-I know we are an industry that is built on trends and design, but if we can’t sell effectively does that matter?
-I also know it’s important to “know” what your sales people are doing, but are we measuring the wrong thing?
-How do we know if what they are doing is affecting sales results negatively or positively until it’s too late and you are WAY behind goals?
+I know we are an industry built on trends and design, but if we can’t sell effectively, does that matter?
+I also know it’s essential to “know” what your salespeople are doing, but are we measuring the wrong thing?
+Looking at the wrong data to measure accurate sales results?
+How do we know if what they are doing affects sales results negatively or positively until it’s too late and you are WAY behind goals?

 - our sales are not good